Online Bachelor of Science in Astronomical and Planetary Sciences

 Watch videoAstronomical and planetary science courses

-You’ll complete courses in communication, mathematics, physical sciences, astronomy, planetary science and engineering.
+In this online astronomy degree, you’ll complete courses in communication, mathematics, physical sciences, astronomy, planetary science and engineering.
 You’ll also gain a greater understanding of the computational tools and techniques used to carry out astronomy and planetary science research.
+Courses may include:

 AST 301: Physics of Astrophysics